HorizenOfficial/HorizenAcademy/_i18n/en/_posts/technology/expert/2022-04-01-transactions.md

     <div class="col-md-9">
         <h5 class="intro-article-title">UTXO vs. Account Model</h5>
         <p class="mb-1">
             In order to have users transfer money, they need some concept of an "account balance" in the first place.
-We compare two different accounting methods in the first article of this chapter.
+We compare two different accounting methods, the UTXO and the account model in the first article of this chapter.
+Both models have merits and depending on the use case one or the other might be better suited.
         </p>
         <p class="mb-0">
             <a class="font-weight-bold" href="{{ site.baseurl }}{% post_url /technology/expert/2022-04-02-utxo-vs-account-model %}">Read Article</a>